jalvesaq/zotcite/README.md

 the references you will have a chance of successfully compiling the document on Windows.

-To open the reference's attachment as registered in Zotero's database, put the cursor over the citation key and press `<Leader>zo` in Normal mode.
+In Vim's Normal mode, put the cursor over a citation key and press:

-Put the cursor over a citation key and press:
+  - `<Leader>zo` to open the reference's attachment as registered in Zotero's database.

   - `<Leader>zi` to see in the status bar the last name of all authors, the year and the title of the reference.